Timelike transitions in an atom by a mirror in light cone and Kruskal-Szekeres regions: a status of quantum equivalence: Introduction

 \section{Introduction}

-The phenomenon of spontaneous creation of quantum particles occurs in various instances, like the Schwinger effect, Hawking radiation, Unruh effect, Casimir effect, etc. \cite{Padmanabhan:2016xjk}.
-Among these, the Unruh effect bears a special role in understanding gravity at the quantum regime.
-Einstein's equivalence principle (EEP) \cite{Paunkovic:2022flx} -- the trajectories of a particle under gravity are indistinguishable locally from those for a free particle viewed with respect to an accelerated frame and therefore, locally, the gravitational field is indistinguishable from a suitably chosen accelerated frame -- motivates the study of physics in the accelerated frame to understand the local features of gravity.
-On the other hand, weak equivalence principle (WEP) \cite{Paunkovic:2022flx} -- the equation of motion of a particle is independent of spacetime curvature and so it is given by geodesics -- holds a key nerve to connect non-inertial frame without gravity with a static frame under gravity, as far as motion is concerned.
-In fact, one finds that an accelerated frame in Minkowski spacetime is equivalent to a stationary observer in black hole spacetime, while a Minkowski frame is equivalent to a freely falling observer in black hole spacetime.
-However, the validity of these equivalences at the quantum level is still a questionable one (see \cite{Pipa:2018bui,Paunkovic:2022flx} for various investigations).
-In this regard, the Unruh effect appears to be a very important phenomenon to test the validity of these aforesaid principles.
+Einstein's equivalence principle (EEP) \cite{Paunkovic:2022flx} -- the trajectories of a particle under gravity are indistinguishable locally from those for a free particle viewed with respect to an accelerated frame -- motivates the study of physics in the accelerated frame to understand the local features of gravity.
+In fact, as a consequence of this equivalence, one finds that an accelerated frame (inertial frame) in Minkowski spacetime is comparable to a local stationary (freely falling) frame in a black hole spacetime.
+Although the validity of these equivalences at the quantum level is sometimes questionable (see \cite{Pipa:2018bui, Paunkovic:2022flx, Zych:2015fka, Viola:1996de} for various investigations), there have been several works that also support the existence of this equivalence \cite{Svidzinsky:2018jkp, Fulling:2018lez, Lammerzahl:1996se} or propose experimental tests for it \cite{Geiger:2018xwr, Tino:2020nla}.
+The question of the validity of the equivalence principle at the quantum level puts forward another aspect related to the equivalent motions seen from Rindler and Minkowski frames.
+Interestingly, in \cite{Svidzinsky:2018jkp}, the quantum equivalence between these two observers is presented.
+It is to be noted that though these observers seem to be in different classical motions, there is a symmetry in their relative motions -- the motion of a uniformly accelerating observer seen from the Minkowski frame as compared to a Minkowski observer seen from the accelerated frame.